Answers to the Index questions automatically justify to the Top of page.

 You will need a second answering system to take the OPX - Out of Area, Private and Unknown calls connected in parallel to the DPS3 using a duplex jack shown here set with 1-2 rings greater than the answering device in the TEL phone port.

-of your extensions phones not connected to the TEL port of
+all of your extensions phones not connected to the TEL

-the DPS3 will ring once because they are still connected
+port of the DPS3 will ring once because they are still

 connected to the TEL port to do the distribution of the